Skip to content

 Authentication

-While most functions in the Webhook.site API work without any authentication whatsoever, some endpoints do require authentication, or will return a 401 Unauthorized status code.
+While many endpoints of the Webhook.site API are public and work without any authentication, some endpoints do require authentication, or will return a 401 Unauthorized status code.

 API Key